Middle vs. Senior Software Developer Qualifications in 2021. Explained!

 What Are The Duties Required From a Senior-level Developer?

-- Develop software engineering solutions by analysing information needs; studying the systems flow, data usage, and work processes; conferring with users, and investigating software problem areas
+- Develop software engineering solutions by analyzing information needs; studying the systems flow, data usage, and work processes; conferring with users, and investigating software problem areas

 - Reduce complex problems by applying design patterns